Using the Conversational Automation Interactions license

 View License Availability

-- Available: Total interactions you bought.
+- Available: Total number of interactions you purchased.

 - Click the license name: Conversational Automation Interactions (Number of Interactions).